 Anyone can nominate themselves and/or individuals for consideration by completing the nomination form.
 Nominations will be accepted until August 21, 2022.
 Nominations submitted after this date will be placed on reserve to fill any future member vacancies.

 Please contact Kim Dean, Health Through Housing Capacity Lead, at firstname.lastname@example.org or 206.263.0909

 The Ferry Advisory Committee reports to the Washington State Department of Transportation (DOT) and reports on problems experienced within the area served by the Washington State Ferries, particularly when the DOT is conducting a review of the tariffs and other ferry service questions.

 The committee is comprised of 3 representatives serving four-year terms.

 The committee must have at least one person representing an established ferry user group.
-Each member shall reside in the vicinity of the terminal they represent.
+Each member shall reside in the vicinity of the Colman Dock terminal.
 Members are frequently asked to represent ferry patrons by serving on Ferry Planning Committees.
 At the time of appointment, not more than two members shall be from the same political party.
 If you are interested in serving on this committee, please contact Rick Ybarra, Liaison for Boards & Commissions at 206-263-9651 or via email at email@example.com

 The WaterWorks Grant Ranking Committee is responsible for reviewing, ranking, and making recommendations for funding through the WaterWorks competitive grant program.
 WaterWorks funds projects that improve water quality in the King County Wastewater Treatment Division Service Area